sjbrown/1kfa/mod_guide_gm.md

    players
  * Play your favourite universe - use the setting of your favourite swords-and-magic universe from pop culture, this game will support it!
- * The "surprise moment" happens for all players simultaneously - the moment a card is flipped, the result is *immediately* visible to everyone at the table
+ * It's full of immediate, dramatic, "surprise moments" - at the flip of a card, an action's dramatic consequence is felt *immediately* for all the players simultaneously
- * Layered, interlocking mechanisms - player choices move game resources and probabilities around - there's depth to explore and skill to build
+ * There's a true *game* here to be mastered: layered, interlocking mechanisms allow complexity to emerge.
+There is a depth to gameplay that players can delve into with skillful choices and strategies.

 ---